JacopoLokken/UV9216/README.md

 The original study is "MacCann, C., Jiang, Y., Brown, L. E. R., Double, K. S., Bucich, M., & Minbashian, A. (2020).
 Emotional intelligence predicts academic performance: A meta-analysis.Psychological Bulletin, 146(2), 150–186.",  https://doi.org/10.1037/bul0000219

-The supplemnetal material, including the SPSS used by the authors, the variable descriptions & coding and the raw dataset used both in this repo and by the authors can be found at:
+The supplemental material, including the SPSS code used by the authors, the variable descriptions & coding precudres and the raw dataset used boht in this R scrpt and by the authors:

 https://supp.apa.org/psycarticles/supplemental/bul0000005/bul0000005_supp.html?.com